The YCQL shell (

 Prints the IP address and port of the YB-TServer server that

-ycqlsh is connected to in addition to the cluster name.
+ycqlsh is connected to, and the cluster name.
 Example:

 ycqlsh> SHOW HOST